jungwolf/AoC2021/Day02/README.md

 forward X does two things:
 It increases your horizontal position by X units.
 It increases your depth by your aim multiplied by X.
-#### Parse it
+#### Parse it, again.
 The view does the same thing as part1.
-I'm changing the name anyway.
+I'm changing the name to keep the naming convention.
 Also changing direction to command.
 Distance isn't quite right, but I don't have a better name.
 ```sql
 create or replace view day02_part2_v1 as
 select